LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 For the given Markdown text, the lexer parsed the syntax into a (very small) tree.
 The first node in the tree is the `paragraph`, which wraps all markdown blocks by default.
 Next, we have our `image` with the `href` pointing to the path of the file.
-This is what we're interrested in.
+This is what we're interested in.

 ```javascript
 function writeImages(tokens, article_id, zip, results) {